johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 In addition to the above services a DNS Provider MUST also provide:

-* An MSA for synchronization with other DNS Providers
+* An Agent for synchronization with other DNS Providers
-* A COMBINER for the management of changes to the zone via the synchronization among MSAs (if it provides a signer)
+* A Combiner for the management of changes to the zone via the synchronization among Agents (if it provides a signer)

 I.e. in the setup above there are two DNS Providers, both of which are "complete" in the sense that they provide all three of the above services.

-# Identifying the Designated Signers
+# Identifying the Designated Signers (johani: omskriven 20250228)

 It is the responsibility of the zone owner to choose a set of "DNS Providers", either internal or external to the zone owners